jefftoler2/projects/README.md

-# The attached files are saved in a jupyter notebook format (ipynb)
+# These files contain projects on different topics.

+Collective is a program written in C++ that implements a parallel broadcast operation using OpenMPI